Moose Factory: Centennial Park

 The Moose Factory Hudson's Bay Company staff house was originally the officers' dwelling for HBC doctors, captains, clerks, and secretaries; it is now used as a museum and tourism office.
 The staff house was built between 1847 and 1850, making it the oldest building in the James Bay area and the last surviving HBC officers' dwelling.
 Like several other buildings in this National Historic site, the Staff House is a historic listed building, recognized by the Ontario Heritage Trust.

 In the Hudson's Bay Company cemetery the oldest tombstone is dated 1802 and marks the grave of the Cree wife and children of John Thomas who was the post's factor at that time.
 There are only a few graves of British men, since they would return home upon retirement or completion of their contract.
 In total, 51 graves stones can be found here.

 Joseph Turner House is the oldest known surviving servant house of the HBC, built in 1863 and named for HBC trader Joseph Turner (1783-1865), son of an English surveyor and Ojibway wife.

 William McLeod House was the carpenter's house built in 1889-90 by HBC carpenter William McLeod.
 The house, historically listed by the Province and by the federal government, once served as the home for the McLeod family.

 Ham Sackabuckiskum House is the only surviving Cree summer home and one of the first balloon-frame construction house in Moose Factory, built in 1926 by the HBC as an incentive to ensure loyalty from Cree trappers.
 It is also a historically listed building.
 In the early days, the house was the residence of Sackabuckiskum, a "Cree fur-trapper and HBC affiliate".

 The blacksmith shop is the last known surviving HBC blacksmith shop, built in 1849, and was used until 1934.

 The powder magazine is the only stone structure, built in 1865, was part of the palisaded warehouse complex.
 In the early 20th century, it was converted from gunpowder to general storage.

 St. Thomas' Anglican Church

 St. Thomas' Anglican Church is a historic Carpenter Gothic style Anglican church built by the Hudson's Bay Company.
 Construction began in 1864 and was completed in 1885.

+Government

+Colloquially, Moose Factory is associated with the whole island, but the island is politically divided into two political entities: